LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-three/studio/_index.md

 ### Business Issue:

 You work for TarMart corporate.
-TarMart has 45 department stores across the country, of various sizes.
+TarMart has 45 department stores across the country of various sizes.
 Between 2010 and 2013, TarMart has tracked weekly sales of each store by department.
 Your supervisors want some insights on which stores and departments are performing the best in weekly sales.

+**Due to the size of the dataset we are using, please use the Desktop version of Tableau Public for these exercises.**

+**You can publish a local Tableau workbook to your Tableau Public account by selecting the 'File' dropdown menu in the app toolbar, and then selecting the 'Save to Tableau Public' option.**

+**Please make sure to save your local workbook often when using the Desktop version of Tableau Public.
+You only need to 'Save to Tableau Public' when you finish the exercises and are ready to submit your work.**

 ### Setting Up the Studio:

-Download [Retail Data Analytics data set](https://www.kaggle.com/datasets/manjeetsingh/retaildataset?select=Features+data+set.csv).
+Download the [Retail Data Analytics data set](https://www.kaggle.com/datasets/manjeetsingh/retaildataset?select=Features+data+set.csv).
 There are 3 CSV files.
 To download all CSV files at once, click on the `Download` bubble next to the `New Notebook` bubble.
-An orange arrow is pointing to the `Download` bubble in the image below.

 1. Open the CSV file in Tableau Public.
 1. When you open this data set, you will want to create a relationship between the 3 CSV files.